tomwechsler/Microsoft_Endpoint_Manager/Links.md

-# Links to articles from Microsoft
+# Links to articles from Microsoft and great people in the community!

 ## Introduction to Microsoft Intune